AkiraXD0712/Tensorflow-Android/README.md

 #### Training on your own dataset

-1. Create a copy of the configuration file `tiny-yolo-voc.cfg` and rename it according to your preference like `tiny-yolo-voc-new.cfg`.
+1. Create a copy of the configuration file `tiny-yolo.cfg` and rename it according to your preference like `tiny-yolo-new.cfg`.
-(It's crucial that you leave `tiny-yolo-voc.cfg` file unchanged)
+(It's crucial that you leave `tiny-yolo.cfg` file unchanged)
-2. In `tiny-yolo-voc-new.cfg`, change classes in the [region] layer(the last layer) to the number of classes you are going to train for.
+2. In `tiny-yolo-new.cfg`, change classes in the [region] layer(the last layer) to the number of classes you are going to train for.

     ```
     ...